no53488/Last.fm-Discord-Rich-Presence/README.md

 ## How to setup

-1. Download the windows binary from its [website](https://www.lastfmrichpresence.tk) or from the [releases tab](https://github.com/Monochromish/Last.fm-Discord-Rich-Presence/releases).
+1. Download the windows binary from the [releases tab](https://github.com/Monochromish/Last.fm-Discord-Rich-Presence/releases).
 2. Run the setup.
 If you get a **Windows SmartScreen Protection Popup**, click on the `More info` button and then click on `Run anyway` button.
 Complete the setup and run the application.
 3. Provide your details and then click on the `Enable/Disable` button.
+4. Your details will be saved to `%appdata$\Roaming\Last.fm Rich Presence\config.json`.
+5. Future launches of the application will read from this file, or overwrite username and key values if provided in the ui.

 ## Contribution and issues

 Feel free to fork this repository and create pull requests, I will review them when I get notified.
 To create an environment, you would have to open the root folder in a terminal and install the dependencies.
-Then just run `npm start` and it should open up a window if and when it's ready.
+Make sure no instances are already running, and run `npm run` to see build commands.

 ## Credits